Skip to main content

 • Run an OAuth provider.

-• Provide an org-scope state model — requireOrg is reserved for that future work but has no runtime effect today.
+• Honour requireOrg — the flag is reserved for future enforcement work and has no runtime effect today.
+Org-scope state itself is fully supported.

 For the contract details and edge cases, see docs/architecture/authentication.md.